pius-alhassan/trip_mind/README.md

 ## Dataset

 ### Acknowledgements

-The data was scraped from Booking.com.
+The data was scraped from Kaggle.com.
 All data in the file is publicly available to everyone already.
-Please be noted that data is originally owned by Booking.com.
+Please note that the data is originally owned by Jiashen Liu, using this url as reference: https://www.kaggle.com/datasets/jiashenliu/515k-hotel-reviews-data-in-europe

 ### Data Context

 This dataset contains 515,000 customer reviews and scoring of 1493 luxury hotels across Europe.
 Meanwhile, the geographical location of hotels are also provided for further analysis.

 ### Data Content

 The csv file contains 17 fields.
 The description of each field is as below:

 - Hotel_Address: Address of hotel.